 Getting Custody FAQ

-What follows are some of the most frequently asked questions we get regarding child custody, joint custody, child visitation, and family law:
+Getting custody of your child requires an understanding of the various factors considered by family courts.
+What follows are some of the most frequently asked questions we get regarding child custody, joint custody, child visitation, and family law.

-- When considering who should get custody of a child, what factors does a court look at?
+- When deciding on the custody of a child, what factors does a court look at?

 - Does it hurt my chances of getting custody of my children if I move out of the home and leave the children with their other parent?

-- Who is more likely to be awarded custody of a child, mothers or fathers?
+- Who's more likely to be awarded custody of a child, mothers or fathers?

 - Is custody always awarded to just one parent?